kubermatic/kubeone/CONTRIBUTING.md

 By contributing to this project you agree to the Developer Certificate of Origin (DCO).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
 See the [DCO](DCO) file for details.

-Any copyright notices in this repository should specify the authors as "the Loodse KubeOne project contributors".
+Any copyright notices in this repository should specify the authors as "The KubeOne Authors".

 To sign your work, just add a line like this at the end of your commit message: